Table of Contents

-If you have a dog or consider getting one, you should be abreast of the local municipal ordinances statutes where you reside.
+If you have a dog or are considering getting one, you should be abreast of the local municipal ordinances statutes where you reside.
 We’re reviewing the Animal Laws and Welfare from the San Bernardino County Public Health Department.

 A spayed or neutered dog costs the same annually for a license.
 There are discounts for paying for years in advance– $42 for two years and $54 for three.
 Seniors and disabled residents qualify for reduced pricing.
 In this case, dog licenses are $12 per year.
 Late licenses come with a $20 fee.

 We get this info from the County’s leash and tether laws.
-According to County Ordinance 32.0108, all animals must be restrained properly when in a car or cage.
+According to County Ordinance 32.0108, all animals must be adequately restrained when in a car or cage.
 If the dog gets loose, the County can impound it.
-Furthermore, if a dog is impounded, the owner must pay a reclaiming fee.
-In addition, the County requests that all dogs are unable to exit a vehicle when riding in them.
+Furthermore, the owner must pay a reclaiming fee if a dog is impounded.
+In addition, the County requests that all dogs cannot exit a vehicle when riding in them.

-Even when on your own property, all dogs should be leashed or tether.
-Dogs tethered to an object such as a tree, fence, or another stationary object for more than 3 hours per day is a violation of California State Health and Safety Code, seen below:
+All dogs should be leashed or tethered even when on your own property.
+Dogs tethered to an object such as a tree, fence, or another stationary object for more than 3 hours per day is a violation of the California State Health and Safety Code, seen below:

 No person shall tether, fasten, chain, tie, or restrain a dog, or cause a dog to be tethered, fastened, chained, tied, or restrained, to a dog house, tree, fence, or any other stationary object.

 In addition, the state recommends using a mobile restraining system, like a trolley line, to keep your dog exercised and mobile.
 As you can see, San Bernardino has an extensive set of dog ownership laws.
 Feel free to surf around our site to learn more about San Bernardino County Dog Bites.